Federal direct loans

 (c) calculated the amount they are likely to be eligible to borrow.

 Please note that PLUS Loan credit checks are only valid for 180 days.

 Whilst there are many US private (non-federal) lenders very few will lend to students studying outside the US (Foreign Schools).
 As far as we are aware, only one private education loan provider issues loans to Foreign Schools: Sallie Mae.
 Private loans details can be found here.
 We would suggest that you also read the information for borrowers and potential borrowers of US loans.

-For any further details please contact the Student Finance Team via firstname.lastname@example.org using ‘US loans’, your name, and your student number in the subject line.
+For any further details please contact the Tuition Fees and Loans Team via firstname.lastname@example.org using ‘US loans’, your name, and your student number in the subject line.